Sygil-Dev/whoosh-reloaded/docs/source/parsing.rst

 Using the default parser
 ========================

-To create a :class:` whoosh_reloaded.qparser.QueryParser` object, pass it the name of the *default field* to search and the schema of the index you'll be searching.
+To create a :class:` whoosh.qparser.QueryParser` object, pass it the name of the *default field* to search and the schema of the index you'll be searching.

 ::

-    from whoosh_reloaded.qparser import QueryParser
+    from whoosh.qparser import QueryParser

     parser = QueryParser("content", schema=myindex.schema)